 Is Your DIY Vitamin Kit a Kitchen Experiment or a True Supplement?

-Let's be honest: the idea of whipping up your own vitamins is incredibly appealing.
+Let's be honest: the idea of making your own vitamins is incredibly appealing.
 Those colorful DIY gummy kits promise control, transparency, and a fun afternoon.
-It feels like the ultimate hack-bypassing the big brands to create something pure and personalized right on your kitchen counter.
+It feels like the ultimate hack—bypassing the big brands to create something pure and personalized right on your kitchen counter.
 I totally get the allure.

 The Kitchen vs. The cGMP Facility: Where the Real Magic Happens